 Each year, Geering Up publishes an Annual Report.
 These include financial details, community outreach events, statistics and success stories.
 Here is last year’s report:

-The summer of 2016 marked Geering Up’s 22nd year of success engaging youth across the Greater Vancouver area.
+2017 saw us deliver programming in Indigenous communities, reaching over 2,000 Indigenous youth.
 We have developed the resources and skills necessary to deliver programs that are fun, innovative, and relevant to the formal school curriculum.
 Geering Up will be bigger and better this summer – with more Imagineers and Inventors, more Kelowna and Surrey outreach, and as always, piles of Science and Engineering fun!